Treatment of Fixed Assets in Singapore

-Fixed assets are tangible, they have a physical substance and to qualify as a fixed asset the plant, property or equipment must be used in the business operations and it must have a long life, that is, they ought to be economically useful to the enterprise over several accounting periods.
+Fixed assets are tangible, physical objects.
+For an object to qualify as a fixed asset, the plant, property or equipment must be used in the business operations and it must have a long life, that is, they ought to be economically useful to the enterprise over several accounting periods.

 Fixed assets are defined as property, plant and equipment that

-- are held for use in the production or supply of goods or services, for rental to others or for administrative purposes; and
+- are held for use in the production or supply of goods or services, for rental to others or for administrative purposes

 - are expected to be used during more than one period